Aaronvern/HonnBites-Frontend/README.md

+# HonnBites-Frontend
+ this is the front end for honneast food ordering app

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.